 LeShawn Darnell Holcomb is a playwright, poet and performer living in Marin.
 Mr. Holcomb is excited about stepping into the role of Balthasaar with the African-American Shakespeare Company.
 He is currently a theater teacher at Creative Arts Charter School, and serves as an Education Advocate at The Hannah Project where he leads educational workshops, leadership trainings, and art explorations for middle and high school students of Marin City.
 He recently worked with Marin Theatre Company, leading theater workshops throughout Marin County.
 Prior to the Bay Area, Mr. Holcomb taught playwriting residencies throughout Kentucky and Northern Indiana School Districts with Actors Theatre of Louisville.
 In 2012, Mr. Holcomb graduated from California State University (Fullerton), with a Bachelor of Science in Human Services and Afro Ethnic Studies.
 Mr. Holcomb’s plays have been produced and performed at theaters in California, New York, Washington D.C., Arizona, Utah and Michigan.
 Mr. Holcomb wishes to continue writing for the stage: more specifically, he wishes to continue creating theater with youth, where he gets the opportunity to foster and nurture young new voices.

 Chance Howard is passionate about opening up to a whole new understanding of acting and the responsibilities that come with it.
 Because at the end of the day, the reality is the understanding of the acting world.
 Mr. Howard has taken the first step and enrolled in Academy of Art University which prides itself on being the vanguard of innovation and creativity and will help hone his skills.
 Mr. Howard has performed as an extra in movies and in a TV series.
-Because of his early training in taekwondo and traveling all over the world with military parents, Mr. Howard has gained the discipline that allows him to focus more, read more, learn more, practice more, and train more into becoming the actor he needs to be.
-Chance Howard envisions himself as an actor and director.
-Mr. Howard desires to be a well-known and respected actor, director, model and to capture the hearts of millions.
+Because of his early training in taekwondo and traveling all over the world with military parents, Mr. Howard has gained the discipline that allows him to focus more, read more, learn more, practice more, and train more to become the actor he needs to be.
+Mr. Howard desires to be a well-known and respected actor, director, model, and to capture the hearts of millions.

 David McKneely is a poet, model, and actor originally from Oakland, CA, and finds it a great experience to be working with the African-American Shakespeare Company.
 Mr. McKneely started off his acting career as a young apprentice at A.C.T., where he was taught the basics of finding your inner character and how to playwright.
 Mr. McKneely also co-starred in a short film titled A Long Walk Home.
 When he is not performing on the stage, Mr. McKneely works on his physique because he feels that the body and mind work as one and both need to be healthy to produce at full potential.
 David McKneely will next be starring in Daddy Issues, a short film he is currently working on.